 This is the phase where our energy levels are at their peak, and we can put into action the plans we made during the follicular phase.
 Now is the time to hit those workouts hard (for up to a week) and to utilize that energy for premium fat burning.

-Now is the time to hit those workouts hard (for up to a week) and to utilize that energy for premium fat burning.
+Now is the time to hit those workouts hard and to utilize that energy for premium fat burning.

 Just as fall prepares us for winter, the luteal phase prepares us for menstruation.
-As we start slowing down and get ready for the shedding of our uterus lining, this phase is a time to store up energy and to plan for the coming hibernation of menstruation.
-Our estrogen levels begin to decline, and hormonal fluctuations can cause us to feel lower energy and fatigue.
-During this time, proper exercise and nutrition is key to maintaining health.
+As we start slowing down and getting ready for the shedding of our uterus lining, this phase is a time to store up energy and to plan for the coming hibernation of menstruation.
+Our estrogen and progesterone levels begin to decline, and hormonal fluctuations can cause us to feel lower energy and fatigue.
+During this time, proper exercise and nutrition are key to maintaining health.

 During this time, proper exercise and nutrition is key to maintaining health.

 Lighter weights and fewer reps, as well as pilates, can replace the more strenuous regime during the ovulation phase.
-A diet rich in beta-carotene and bromelain encourages cellular growth, which is essential in supporting progesterone production.
+A diet rich in beta-carotene and bromelain encourages cellular growth, which is essential in supporting progesterone production (suboptimal progesterone is one cause of PMS).
 Just as fall is perfect for cozying up by the fire, the luteal phase is perfect for staying warm by introducing warm vegetable soups, cooked leafy greens, carrots, and sweet potatoes.